Pengeace/RPITER/README.md

 # RPITER
 A hierarchical deep learning model for predicting ncRNA-protein interaction.

-The _sample_, _data_ and _result_ directories contains model codes, tested data sets and generated results, respectively.
+The _sample_, _data_ and _result_ directories contain model codes, tested data sets and generated results, respectively.
-The dependent python packages are listed in requirements.txt.
+The depended python packages are listed in _requirements.txt_.

 ## How to run

-The program is in Python 3.6 using Keras and Tensorflow backend.
+The program is in Python 3.6 using [Keras](https://keras.io/) and [Tensorflow](https://www.tensorflow.org/) backends.
 Use the below bash command to run RPITER.

 ```bash
     python rpiter.py -d dataset